 Business of Sport and Entertainment

-The objective of the international Minor Business of Sport and Entertainment (BSE) is to offer students the opportunity to develop more extended marketing- and business skills in the specialized industries of Sport and Entertainment.
-These global industries have become more and more interlinked.
+The objective of the international Minor Business of Sport and Entertainment (BSE) is to offer students the opportunity to develop more extended marketing- and business skills.
+Our aim is to equip and empower students to chase a future career in these global industries that have become more and more interlinked.
 Students will gain insights and knowledge regarding stakeholders and current developments and will be able to apply specialized learnings via practical assignments towards a personal portfolio.
 While working for real clients as junior consultants in multi cultural project teams students will experience what it takes to build and manage client relations, project manage, deliver and present recommendations.

 An interesting programme has been put together with 4 pillars: